Travel insurance and safety for travellers

 Why do I need Travel Insurance?

 We need to recognize that travelling for business or pleasure always does involve some form of risk.
-None of us are able to fund just any emergency out of our own pockets.
+None of us is able to fund just any emergency out of our own pockets.
 Most medical aids will not cover medical expenses abroad, which is why travel insurance cover is vital to avoid financial disaster.

 Travel insurance addresses the gaps in health insurance coverage for travellers outside their home county and protects them from substantial losses that may result from any unforeseen circumstances such as lost baggage, medical emergencies, supplier defaults, cancelled trips etc.